 Nightlife in Tel Aviv was one of the great draws of why I ended up living in a city that never sleeps.
 In this nightlife guide, I will share all the spots in different categories, including where to eat after partying!

-Before you violently react, the South African buff who’s with me on the cover photo is not my boyfriend.
-Vaughan McShane is one of the amazing bloggers (and my best mate) who joined me in the recent Vibe Israel Boutique Tour last month.
-Prior to arriving Israel, we were informed we are going to experience a legitimate, tangible nightlife in Tel Aviv.
+Prior to arriving Israel, I was informed I was going to experience a legitimate, tangible nightlife in Tel Aviv.
 I wasn’t really sure how that works when you are on a Media Trip but okay.
 Done deal.

 But wait, still, SATURDAY?
 Why Saturday?!
 Wouldn’t the nightlife in Tel Aviv be boring on a Saturday?

 For us normal folks, Saturday is a usual day for partying but for the cool peeps of Israel, this is actually a Sunday.
 Work days in Israel fall from Sunday-Thursday while Fridays and Saturdays are Shabbat days.
 Meaning, their Saturday is our Sunday.
 Comprende?

 It was when I learned there is actually no distinction among the days when partying in Tel Aviv.
 The city is alive every freaking day of the week.

 Setting something up and gathering your crew whenever you want is so easy.
 Nightlife in Tel Aviv is vibrant, astonishing, breathtaking, and wallet-hammering (so expensive it will tear your credit card into pieces), but let me tell you this…

 It will be the best night you won’t remember with the people you will never forget.

 Change how you travel and see the world by going deep into the culture.
 Come and travel with me!

 💃🏾 Nightlife in Tel Aviv: what to expect